WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Experimental Evaluation

 \subsection{Datasets and User Study}

+\textbf{Ethical Considerations:} This paper's data collection and analysis were conducted under safeguards and restrictions approved by our Institutional Review Board (IRB) and Data Usage Agreement (DUA) with the campus network IT group.
+All device MAC addresses and authentication information are anonymized using a strong hashing algorithm.
+User identities were blinded by assigning numeric identifiers.
+Ground truth was collected within the IRB approved protocol.
+It is important to note that our population-scale analysis was performed on aggregate data of anonymous users.
+Individual analyses were performed on users who had consented to this study.\\

 \wisleeps has been deployed on our campus and gathering event logs of all connected devices.
 Our university has over 31,000 students and close to 14,000 on-campus student residents.
-With approximately 58,000 detected devices, we anticipate 14,000 of these devices to be applicable for our sleep monitoring analyses.
+With approximately 58,000 detected devices, we anticipate 14,000 of these devices to be applicable for our sleep analyses.

-Table \ref{tab:userSummary} summarizes our datasets.
-The first is an IRB-approved user study conducted among 15 on-campus undergraduate residents.
-We held in-class advertising to recruit students over two semesters (Fall 2019 and Spring 2020).
-We precisely identify these users' hashed MAC addresses by monitoring their WiFi events from a dedicated AP on-campus.
-Each student was given a Fitbit device for tracking their sleep, providing ground truth data.
-The second is for off-campus private housing for 1 homeowner.
-His event logs were collected from a home WiFi router (Note: event log collection is possible in any programmable router) with the MAC address specified.
-We also asked participants from both groups to maintain written logs of their sleep and wake times for added verification.
+\transhealth{Table \ref{tab:userSummary} summarizes our datasets.
+Data from our small-scale study is used for model validation.
+Our small-scale study is conducted in during the Fall 2021 on campus among 20 undergraduates and a single home-user participation.
+We precisely identified the participants' hashed MAC addresses by monitoring their WiFi events from a dedicated AP on-campus.
+Each student was given a Fitbit and kept diary logs for ground truth in all three phases.
+Simultaneously, we collected WiFi events of 1 homeowner for off-campus private housing validation.
+His event logs were collected from a home WiFi router.
+Separately, our case study consists of per-devices event logs of 1,000 students for a given day, demonstrating the types of sleep analytics \wisleeps can deliver on a large scale.}

-The other dataset consists of per-devices event logs of 7,000 students for a given day.
-Note that this dataset is only used for our scalability analysis in Section \ref{sec:scalability}.
-The final dataset consists of 1000 anonymous student dataset collected over a week to provide an \emph{illustrative} case study in Section~\ref{sec:cases}, on the types of sleep analytics \wisleeps can deliver.